 - Particle inertial mass is directly related to the energy required for a wave equation solution given the composite particle electrino/positrino formula.

-- The wave equation solution exchanges gravitational energy waves with neighbors, particularly in superfluid.
+- The wave equation solution exchanges gravitational energy waves with neighbors, particularly in spacetime gas.

 - Generation II and III fermions have less shell material.

-- If measured in absolute background Euclidean space, then local c is the square root of the inverse of permeabilty times permittivity of the superfluid gas.
+- If measured in absolute background Euclidean space, then local c is the square root of the inverse of permeability times permittivity of the superfluid gas.